How to Get Your App Funded by Venture Capital Firms

 For both entrepreneurs and startups, there remains one critically important element of creating your mobile app besides the concept: the funding.
 Some app creators invest their own capital or the capital of their organization to fund the app’s development.
 Others might pursue federal or state grants to pay for their idea to be made into software.
 However, many others will pursue third-party investment.

 A chief source of investor capital is venture capital firms, also known as VCs within the industry.
-In this article, we’re going to provide readers with several important guidelines to help them secure VC funding and make their app a reality.
+In this article, we’re going to provide you with several important guidelines to help you secure VC funding and make your app a reality.

 Know Your App’s Value